The Supersonic Project: The eccentricity and rotational support of SIGOs and DM GHOSts: Numerical Set Up

 \subsection{Object Classification}

 We are interested in gas-rich structures, including SIGOs, which have somewhat low statistical power in these small box simulations.
 Thus, following \citet{Popa+15,Chiou+18,Chiaki+19,Chiou+21,Lake+22, Lake+21,Nakazato+22} we choose $\sigma_8 = 1.7$, which will increase the statistical power.
-This represents a region of the Universe where structure forms early, such as in the Virgo cluster \citep[e.g.,][]{NB07}.
-These results can then be scaled to other regions accordingly \citep[e.g.,][]{Park+20}.
+This represents a region of the Universe where structure forms early, such as in the Virgo cluster \citep[e.g.,][]{NB07}. { Because $\sigma_8$ produces a large statistical power, we increase the number of gas objects in the simulation without affecting the cosmology, and these results can then be scaled to other regions accordingly \citep[e.g.,][]{Naoz+12,Park+20}. }

 To identify structures, we search for two object classes using a friends-of-friends (FOF) algorithm \citep[see e.g,][]{Popa+15,Chiou+18}. \begin{enumerate} \item DM-primary/Gas-secondary (DM/G) objects are found using the FOF algorithm on DM particles first.
 Gas cells in the same object are associated with the DM groups at a secondary stage.
 We require DM/G objects to have at least 300 DM particles, to avoid numerical artifacts. \item Gas-primary (GP) objects are found using the FOF algorithm only on gas cells.
 This allows us to find objects such as SIGOs in the simulation that have little or no DM component.
 We require GP objects to have at least 100 gas cells, again in order to avoid non-physical numerical effects. \end{enumerate}